nodejs/node/doc/guides/writing-and-running-benchmarks.md

 ### Benchmark analysis requirements

-To analyze the results statistically, [node-benchmark-compare][] must be used.
+To analyze the results statistically, you can use either the [node-benchmark-compare][] tool or the R script `benchmark/compare.R`.

-It is a Node.js script that can be installed with
-`npm install -g node-benchmark-compare`.
+[node-benchmark-compare][] is a Node.js script that can be installed with `npm install -g node-benchmark-compare`.

 To draw comparison plots when analyzing the results, `R` must be installed.